Web hosting for developers: in search of the best provider

 |Best for||Affordable reseller hosting option|

-InMotion Hosting is among the platforms that aim to provide quality service above all.
+InMotion Hosting is among the platforms that aim to provide quality service for anyone, web developers included.
 That motto resulted in a diverse and fully-featured hosting provider.
 The options are plenty, especially when it comes to web hosting for developers.

 But what are those options that could help you build and run a professional-looking site?